Christmas Bloody Christmas: Development

 Begos came up with the idea for Christmas Bloody Christmas while pitching a remake of 1984's Silent Night, Deadly Night, suggesting that the murders could be perpetrated by a Terminator-esque android.
 The pitch was rejected for straying too far from the original film, however Begos continued developing the idea and wrote the movie script during the COVID-19 pandemic.
 Actor Abraham Benrubi was chosen to portray the killer Santa as Begos did not want it performed by a stuntman due to the differences in physique.
 The movie was filmed in Los Angeles and Placerville, California.

 Release

 Christmas Bloody Christmas had a limited theatrical release on December 9, 2022, alongside its streaming premiere on Shudder.

 Reception

 Box office

 The film made $139,932 from 301 theaters in its opening weekend.

 Critical response

 On Rotten Tomatoes, the film holds an approval rating of 78% (Certified Fresh) based on 47 reviews, with an average rating of 6.3/10.
 The site's critics consensus reads: "Perhaps it isn't quite as much fun as a movie about a murderous robot Santa ought to be, but for fans of holiday horror, Christmas Bloody Christmas is still a gift."
+Metacritic, which uses a weighted average, assigned the film a score of 46 out of 100, based on eight critics, indicating "mixed or average" reviews.